isc-projects/kea/doc/guide/dhcp4-srv.rst

 Configuration Backend in DHCPv4
 ===============================

-In the `??? <#config-backend>`__ we have described the Configuration Backend feature, its applicability and limitations.
+In the :ref:`config-backend` section we have described the Configuration Backend feature, its applicability, and its limitations.
 This section focuses on the usage of the CB with the DHCPv4 server.
-It lists the supported parameters, describes limitations and gives examples of the DHCPv4 server configuration to take advantage of the CB.
-Please also refer to the sibling section `??? <#dhcp6-cb>`__ for the DHCPv6 specific usage of the CB.
+It lists the supported parameters, describes limitations, and gives examples of the DHCPv4 server configuration to take advantage of the CB.
+Please also refer to the sibling section :ref:`dhcp6-cb` for the DHCPv6-specific usage of the CB.

 .. _dhcp4-cb-parameters: